-NOTICE OF 2023 ANNUAL MEETING OF STOCKHOLDERS
+NOTICE OF 2024 ANNUAL MEETING OF STOCKHOLDERS

-Please join us for the 2023 Annual Meeting of Stockholders of American Assets Trust, Inc., a Maryland corporation.
-The meeting will be held at 9:00 a.m.
-(PDT), on Monday, June 5, 2023, at Torrey Point, 3420 Carmel Mountain Road, Suite 100, San Diego, California 92121.
+Please join us for the 2024 Annual Meeting of Stockholders of American Assets Trust, Inc., a Maryland corporation.
+The meeting will be held at 8:00 a.m.
+(PDT), on Monday, June 3, 2024, at Torrey Point, 3420 Carmel Mountain Road, Suite 100, San Diego, California 92121.

-At the 2023 Annual Meeting of Stockholders, our stockholders will consider and vote on the following matters:
+At the 2024 Annual Meeting of Stockholders, our stockholders will consider and vote on the following matters:

-- (1) The election of five directors, each to serve until the next annual meeting of our stockholders and until his or her successor is duly elected and qualifies; - (2) The ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023: - (3) An advisory vote on our executive compensation, as described in the accompanying Proxy Statement; and - (4) Any other business properly introduced at the Annual Meeting or any adjournment or postponement of the Annual Meeting.
+- (1) The election of five directors, each to serve until the next annual meeting of our stockholders and until his or her successor is duly elected and qualifies; - (2) The ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024: - (3) An advisory vote on our executive compensation, as described in the accompanying Proxy Statement; - (4) An advisory vote on the frequency of future advisory votes on executive compensation; and - (5) Any other business properly introduced at the Annual Meeting or any adjournment or postponement of the Annual Meeting.